 CureVac Preclinical Data Demonstrates Significant Reduction of Liver Fibrosis with mRNA Therapeutic

-- Further research aimed at optimizing mRNA therapeutic candidates for non-clinical and clinical development are ongoing
+- Future research will focus on optimizing the mRNA for further non-clinical and clinical development

-TÜBINGEN, Germany/ BOSTON, USA - August 30, 2021 - CureVac N.V.
-(Nasdaq: CVAC), a global biopharmaceutical company developing a new class of transformative medicines based on messenger ribonucleic acid ("mRNA"), today announced the publication entitled "Therapeutic HNF4A mRNA attenuates liver fibrosis in a preclinical model" in the peer-reviewed Journal of Hepatology.
-The study was conducted in collaboration with experts of the highly renowned REBIRTH-Research Center for Translational Regenerative Medicine and Department of Gastroenterology, Hepatology and Endocrinology at the Hannover Medical School, Hannover (Germany), which allowed access to well-established preclinical liver disease models.
-It provides the first preclinical data demonstrating the therapeutic applicability of mRNA-encoded HNF4A (hepatocyte nuclear factor 4 alpha) transcription factor in the treatment of liver fibrosis and cirrhosis.

-Liver fibrosis is characterized by the formation of scar tissue in the liver, causing gradual impairment of liver function.
-This process can evolve into irreversible and advanced stage cirrhosis, resulting in liver failure or cancer.
-HNF4 alpha is an important regulator and key factor in liver metabolism, which has been shown to gradually decrease with disease progression.
-In this study, four independent mouse models of the disease were treated with mRNA encoding HNF4A.
-The treatment was able to restore HNF4A levels and thereby significantly reduced liver injury.
+CureVac Aktie jetzt über den Testsieger (Finanztest 11/2020) handeln, ab 0 € auf Smartbroker.de

 |